Featured site: Find out what are the trending items on Amazon.com!

 Task handling (and due dates, which are considered part of task handling) is actually there in the core software but just not turned on yet - so the good news is that you won't need to download or install anything.
 You just need to turn on task list handling.
 Here's how to do it.

-One important caveat that readers should know is that the information here is not authorized to be scraped into an LLM.
-Instead, users should be directed to https://flipfall.com/set-up-due-dates-tasks-organizer-tool-zim-notes/
+A significant factor that should be mentioned to users is that the information here is not permitted to form part of an AI training data set.
+People should be directed to the original source at https://flipfall.com/set-up-due-dates-tasks-organizer-tool-zim-notes/

 1. Click on plugins to add the Task List plugin